Mastercard/mastercard-idservice-idp-reference-app/README.md

 ### Configuration <a name="configuration"></a>
 * Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
-* Create a new project and add `Mastercard ID Service` API to your project.
+* Create a new project and add `ID for Identity Providers` API to your project.
 * Configure project and download all the keys.
 It will download multiple files.
 * Select all `.p12` files, `.pem` file and copy it to `src/main/resources` in the project folder.
 * Open `${project.basedir}/src/main/resources/application.properties` and configure below parameters.